projectcalico/calico/master/security/service-accounts.md

 ### Big picture

-Use Calico network policy to allow/deny traffic for Kubernetes services.
+Use Calico network policy to allow/deny traffic for Kubernetes service accounts.

 ### Value